kagiko/vaultwarden-wiki/Enabling-HTTPS.md

 # or with a different port
 openssl s_client -showcerts -connect vault.domain.com:7070
 ```
-The start of the output should look something like this (Using a Let's Encrypt Certificate):
+The start of the output should look something like this (when using a Let's Encrypt cert):
 ```
 CONNECTED(00000003)
 depth=2 O = Digital Signature Trust Co., CN = DST Root CA X3
 verify return:1
-depth=1 C = US, O = Let's Encrypt, CN = Let's Encrypt Authority X3
+depth=1 C = US, O = Let's Encrypt, CN = R3
 verify return:1
 depth=0 CN = vault.domain.com
 verify return:1